Skip to main content

 projectStringProject ID

-- Used in S3 API
+- Used in the S3 API

 nameStringBucket name